Top things to do in Hampi

 Virupaksha Temple also a cute temple elephant name Lakshmi which you can see roaming around(!).
 You can get blessings from her or if you are lucky you can watch it take bath in the nearby river.

-Located bit away from the center of Hampi is the Vittala temple which spreads over acres of land and sits // by the side of meandering Tungbadhra river with a backdrop of //uneven hills //boulders.
-The temple was constructed in 15th century and is marvel of architecture and a testimony of building and designing skills of the Vijayanagara time period.
+Vittala temple is surely among the best places to see in hampi.
+Located bit away from the center of Hampi is the Vittala temple which spreads over acres of land and sits idly by the side of meandering Tungbadhra river with a backdrop of boulder hills.
+The Vittala temple was constructed in 15th century and is marvel of architecture and a testimony of building and designing skills of the Vijayanagara time period.
 Around the temple you’ll remains of a once fledging township, called Vittalapura.

 The entry to the temple is so long that you need to take an electric golf cart to the entrance.
 At the entrance you’ll buy a ticket which costs 20 INR/- for Indians and $5 for foreign nationalities.
 The temple opens at 8 AM and closes at 5 PM.

 The first thing you’d notice when you enter the complex is the iconic stone chariot synonymous with the name of Hampi itself.
 The various temple buildings are well laid out in a geometric shape.

 The buildings appear to be huge monolith but in reality the architecture is such it hides the connecting points between the massive granite blocks making the structure look like it is cut from one stone.

 The other interesting aspect is the majestic pillared halls which are made of single granite and are intricately carved.
 Mahamandapa (The great Mantapa) is notable for the musical pillars which were designed in a way to enhance the sound of musical instrument that played in there.